albar965/littlenavconnect/README.txt

 Do not extract the archive into the folder "c:\Program Files\" or "c:\Program Files (x86)\" since you will need administrative privileges in some Windows versions.
 Since Windows keeps control on these folders other problems might occur, like replaced or deleted files.

 Extract the Zip archive into a folder, like "c:\Own Programs\Little Navconnect".

+The zip archive contains the files vcredist_x86.exe and vcredist_x64.exe which install the MSVC 2013 runtime distributables.
+Runing both installers is recommended.
+The installation will be skipped if one of the runtime distributables is already installed.

-Then start the program by double-clicking "littlenavconnect.exe".
+Start the program by double-clicking "littlenavconnect.exe".

-Little Navconnect is a 32-bit application and was tested with Windows XP 32-bit, Windows 7 64-bit and Windows 8.1 64-bit.
-It was not tested on Windows 10 but should work.
+Little Navconnect is a 32-bit application and was tested with Windows 7, Windows 8.1 and Windows 10.

+Little Navconnect does not run in Windows XP.

 ------------------------------------------------------------------------------